Zuzaj/Rproject/README.md

 <!-- GETTING STARTED -->
 ## 💡 Topic

-The topic of our project is the world of automotive.
+The topic of our project is the world of automobile.
 We have chosen a dataset that presents different cars with their characteristics and conduct a comprehensive data analysis on this specific aspect.
 The aim of the project was to gain skills in using the R language and carrying out in-depth data analysis.
 This analysis consists of both preparing the data, cleaning up any inconsistencies such as missing information and creating graphs to visualise the data and make it easier to analyse.

 <!-- USAGE EXAMPLES -->
 ## 📖 Data Information